General Company Description

 RESILIENCE (National Resilience, Inc.) is an equal opportunity employer.
 Employment decisions are made without regard to race, color, religion, national origin, gender, sexual orientation, gender identity, age, physical or mental disability, genetic factors, or military/veteran status or any other characteristics protected by law.

 Position Summary & Role

-> The scientist reports to the Associate Director or Senior Manager of Biologics and performs method development, product and process development, scale up/scale down processing, and performing a wide variety of activities including but not limited to the following responsibilities.
+The Scientist I-II reports to the Associate Director or Senior Manager of Biologics and performs method development, product, and process development, scale up/scale down processing, and performing a wide variety of activities including but not limited to the following responsibilities.

-> - Operation and maintenance of lab-scale and process scale chromatography systems (GE Akta systems, Unicorn 7).
+- Operation and maintenance of lab-scale and process scale chromatography systems (GE Akta systems, Unicorn 7).

 - Operation and maintenance of lab-scale and production scale filtration systems including manual and automated normal flow and tangential flow filtration, depth filtration, centrifugation, and other clarification systems.